Seeed-Studio/wiki-documents/docs/Grove-Creator-Kit-1.md

 ##  Tech Support

-Please submit any technical issue into our <a href="http://forum.seeedstudio.com/">forum</a> or drop an email to techsupport@seeed.cc
+Please submit any technical issue into our <a href="http://forum.seeedstudio.com/">forum</a> .